Jolokia Protocol

 }

-For successful requests, the status is always 200 (the HTTP success code).
-The timestamp contains the epoch time[3] when the request has been handled.
-The request leading to this response can be found under the attribute request.
-Finally and optionally, if history tracking is switched on (see Tracking historical values), an entry with key history contains a list of historical values along with their timestamps.
+Finally and optionally, if history tracking is enabled (see Tracking historical values), an entry with key history contains a list of historical values along with their timestamps.
 History tracking is only available for certain type of requests (read, write and exec).
-The value is specific for the type of request, it can be a single scalar value or a monster JSON structure.

 If an error occurs, the status will be a number different from 200.
-An error response looks like
+An error response looks like this:

 {